SofteqDG/ios-objective-c-coding-style/README.md

 ## Comments

 When they are needed, comments SHOULD be used to explain **why** a particular piece of code does something.
 Any comments that are used MUST be kept up-to-date or deleted.
-Comments can be added for code which is hard to understand.
-Any workarounds (especially with link to explanation) can be marked as `workaround: <link>` in the comment.
+Comments CAN be added for code which is hard to understand.
+Any workarounds (especially with link to explanation) CAN be marked as `workaround: <link>` in the comment.

 **For example:**
 ```objc
 // workaround: http://stackoverflow.com/a/3927811
 ```

-Block comments are NOT RECOMMENDED, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
+Block comments are NOT RECOMMENDED, as code SHOULD be as self-documenting as possible, with only the need for intermittent, few-line explanations.
 This does not apply to those comments used to generate documentation.

 ## Spacing